EBIvariation/eva-pipeline/README.md

 If more convenient for your use case, the global configuration and job parameters files can be merged into one.

-It is likely that you will need to change some parameters to fit your installation and/or or configure your job.
-For instance, the location of your MongoDB databases, your OpenCGA/VEP installation directory, the folder were your files are, the type of job to run, etc.
+It is likely that you will need to edit some parameters to match your environment and/or configure your job.
+For instance, connection details to MongoDB databases, OpenCGA/VEP installation directories, the folder containing the input files, the type of job to run, etc.

+**Note:** Most of the environment configuration can be provided directly to the application, but MongoDB connection details also need to be filled in the OpenCGA configuration file.
+The installation folder is by default located in `<OpenCGA root folder>/opencga-app/build`, but can be moved to any destination of your choice.
+The configuration is located in `<OpenCGA installation folder>/conf/storage-mongodb.properties`.

 By using these properties files, a job can be launched with a single command like:

     java -jar target/eva-pipeline-2.0-beta2-SNAPSHOT.jar \
         --spring.config.location=file:examples/application.properties,file:examples/load-genotyped-vcf.properties

-The contents from the configuration files can be provided directly as command-line arguments, like the following:
+The contents from the configuration files can be also provided directly as command-line arguments, like the following:

     java -jar target/eva-pipeline-2.0-beta2-SNAPSHOT.jar \
         --spring.batch.job.names=load-genotyped-vcf \